Woodworking Plans | 16,000 Step-by-Step Projects

 Let Lumber Acclimate for 48 Hours

-Wood moves with humidity.
-Bring new lumber into your shop and let it sit for at least two days before milling or joining.
-Skipping this step leads to warped panels and joints that won't close properly after a season change.
+Bring new lumber into your shop and let it sit for two days before milling or joining.
+Skipping this leads to warped panels and joints that won’t close after a season change.

 04

-Stain colors look different on every species, and finish products interact unpredictably.
-Always run a test panel on a scrap piece of the same wood before committing to the final surface.
+Stain looks different on every species.
+Always run a test panel on scrap before committing to the final surface — you can’t undo a finish gone wrong.